Pipelines glossary

 Test collection

 Test collection is the process of collecting test data from a development project.
-Test collection may consist of one or more test collectors configured within a development project, or make use other methods based on common standards such as JUnit XML or JSON to collect tests.
+Test collection may consist of one or more test collectors configured within a development project, or make use of other methods based on common standards such as JUnit XML or JSON to collect tests.

-While a development project's test runners (such RSpec or Jest) are typically configured with their respective test collectors, the JUnit XML or JSON test collection mechanisms can be used to collect test data from multiple test runners.
+While a development project's test runners (such as RSpec or Jest) are typically configured with their respective test collectors, the JUnit XML or JSON test collection mechanisms can be used to collect test data from multiple test runners.

 Test collector

-A test collector is a dedicated open source source library (developed by Buildkite) that can be implemented into your development project, to collect test data from a test runner within your project.
+A test collector is a dedicated open source library (developed by Buildkite) that can be implemented into your development project, to collect test data from a test runner within your project.

 Buildkite offers a number of test collectors for a range of languages and their test runners.